mpchadwick/mpchadwick.github.io/_posts/2016-08-08-grafana-influxdb-annotations.md

 description: When reviewing historical data it's useful to overlay a timeline of key events.
 Here, we'll look at creating annotations for InfluxDb Grafana visualizations.
 date: August 08, 2016
 tags: [Monitoring, Grafana, InfluxDB]
+related_posts:
+- "Send A Kapacitor Alert If No Data Is Received"
+- "Using Kapacitor UDFs to monitor URL query parameter usage"
+- "MySQL Query Cache Hit Rate"
 ---

 When reviewing historical data in tools such as InfluxDb, it's typically useful to overlay a timeline of key events.
 For example, [Google Analytics features a simple GUI for adding annotations](https://analytics.googleblog.com/2010/01/annotations-now-available-in-all.html) and [New Relic offers an API for marking deployments](https://docs.newrelic.com/docs/apm/new-relic-apm/maintenance/recording-deployments).
 In this post we'll look at creating annotations for your InfluxDb powered Grafana visualizations.